 2.4 Pandemics and society

-We created a four-helix stage for our healthcare model, whereby the dynamics of the self and others, as well as illogical solipsism, impact health behaviours, illness prevention, and biassed rationality during pandemic outbreaks (Table 1).
+We created a four-helix stage for our healthcare model, whereby the dynamics of the self and others, as well as illogical solipsism, impact health behaviours, illness prevention, and biassed rationality during pandemic outbreaks (see Table 1).

 Table 1.
 The quadruplex helix in my healthcare social model